Skip to Content

 Get an exclusive $250 OFF discount for any Smiling Woods Yurts round houses by submitting this form!

-DIY Round House plans
+DIY 2-Story Round House ‘Eleanor

-These round house floor plans with cost to build come from a group of professional architects and designers “Pin-Up House” from the EU.
+These round house floor plans with cost to build come from a group of professional architects and designers, “Pin-Up House” from the EU.

-Take a look at these affordable floorplans of round houses that you can build yourself (with a couple of friends on some stages).
+Take a look at these affordable floor plans of round houses that you can build yourself (with a couple of friends on some stages).

 All construction estimates are based on the actual building costs.
 Yes, they actually build most of the models with their own hands!
 For people living in windy regions, these round house plans may provide a good solution.